Epitech-Nantes-Tek3/R-Type/CONTRIBUTING.md

     Name : Documentation - Create the Contributing.md
 ```

 * Describing the issue is mandatory.
-Try to be concise with the features who will be added on the project.
+Try to be concise with the features which will be added on the project.

 * Add a label to clarify the issue.
 If there is no label existing or corresponding to your issue, create one and describe it.